-Fixed bridges, quite simply replace missing teeth to make chewing easier, improve appearance, and keep your teeth, gums, and jaws healthy.
-Bridges consist of one or more replacement teeth attached to the natural teeth next to them.
+Fixed bridges quite simply replace missing teeth to make chewing easier, improve appearance, and keep your teeth, gums, and jaws healthy.
+Bridges consist of one or more replacement teeth anchored to the natural teeth next to them.
 They are made of various metals, porcelain, or a combination of the two.

 At your second visit, your temporary bridge is removed and your dentist places the fixed bridge onto your prepared teeth, adjusting it in your mouth.
 When the fit and bite are comfortable, the fixed bridge is cemented into place.
-If after trying the bridge for a few days, you think it needs further adjusting, call your dentist.
+If you think your bridge needs further adjusting after a few days of wear, call your dentist.

-Fixed bridges appear and function similar to natural teeth.
-They remain in the mouth at all times and can only be removed by your dentist.
-Because trimmed down natural teeth (abutments) must carry the load of missing teeth, sometimes they can be overloaded.
+Because the trimmed down natural teeth must carry the load of missing teeth, they can sometimes be overloaded.
 Patients need to “favour” the bridged areas slightly to avoid overloading and potentially loosening or damaging the prostheses.

-Good oral hygiene can help your bridge last a long time.
-You can extend your treatment life expectancy by:
+Good oral hygiene can help your bridge last longer.
+You may be able to extend your bridge’s life expectancy by: